Membership Expectations

 Service

-• Worked with a Pro Bono student through an organization such as ScholarMatch, Uprooted Academy, Matchlighters, etc. (10 points)
+• Worked with a Pro Bono student through an organization such as ScholarMatch, Uprooted Academy, Matchlighters, Ukraine Scholars, a local school, etc. (8 points)

 • Wrote a journal/newspaper article promoting IECs (2 points)